top of page

 • Less durable than gold or platinum, making it susceptible to scratches and dents

-• Some individuals may experience allergic reactions to copper or nickel in the alloy
+• Some may experience allergic reactions to copper or nickel in the alloy

 Silver pricing

-The value of sterling silver primarily depends on its silver content, weight, and craftsmanship quality.
-As of August 2023, silver was valued at approximately USD 22.76 per troy ounce.
-For a 1-ounce piece of sterling silver jewelry, the intrinsic metal value calculates to about USD 21.03 (0.925 × current silver price).
+The value of sterling silver depends on how much silver it has, its weight, and how well it is made.
+As of August 2023, silver was priced at about USD 22.76 per troy ounce.
+For a 1-ounce piece of sterling silver jewelry, the metal value is around USD 21.03 (0.925 × current silver price).
+Things that can raise silver's value include skilled craftsmanship, known marks (like the "925" stamp), historical importance, and how rare it is.
+Unlike many other goods, silver usually keeps its value over time and can even go up since it is a non-renewable resource.

 Silver care tips

-• Store in cool, dry places wrapped in tarnish-resistant cloth or airtight containers with anti-tarnish strips
+• Store in cool, dry places wrapped in tarnish-resistant cloth or airtight jewelry box

-• Clean regularly with a soft cloth and proper silver polish; avoid "dip" cleaners
+• Clean with a soft cloth and proper silver polish

 • Keep away from products containing sulfur, including rubber bands and some papers